azheng2639/Human-AI/README.md

 - [FastAPI](https://fastapi.tiangolo.com/) - Backend framework
 - [OpenAI](https://openai.com/) - AI model for generating responses

-### Contributing

-Contributions are welcome!
-Please read the CONTRIBUTING.md for details on the code of conduct and the process for submitting pull requests.

 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.